Project-Cowboy/docs/src/resources.md

 3. Unzip
 4. If on Chrome, go to chrome://extensions/.
 If on Brave, go to brave://extensions/
 5. "Load unpacked"
 6. Select the unzipped folder.
+If it doesn't allow you to upload, you may need to select a build sub-folder.

 ## Cowboy Prover
 To run the local prover which enables proving custom logic developed on Cowboy, please do: